 If this guide is too detailed for you and you just want a rudamentary setup, you can check out our 3 minute Quick Setup Guide with significantly less detail: Quick LiveSplit Setup Guide (3 Minutes)

 The first time you use Livesplit, you’ll need to go into the Splits Editor.
 To get there, right-click anywhere on the timer and select “Edit splits…“

 First, you’ll want to type in the name of the game.
 You’ll notice as you type that a list of games will drop down for you to select from if you’d like.
 This is because LiveSplit is synced up to Speedrun.com to detect all available games.
 Selecting a game may add some predetermined settings to your splits for you to save you some trouble.

 From here, you can select the speedrun category if there are categories available.
 If there aren’t any available categories, you can go ahead and give the category any name you believe is most fitting.
 Just like the Game Name field, you can also use the down arrow on the right to select from a list of available categories.

 If you need more information to understand what speedrun categories are, you can check out our overall speedrunning guide here, with helpful tips and screenshots included: What is Speedrunning?
 Speedrunning Explained.

 Start Timer at Setting

-Not all speedruns are timed in the same manner, but the most common approach is to start the timer upon starting the game, and stopping the timer upon seeing an end screen.
+Not all speedruns are timed in the same manner, but the most common approach is to start the timer upon starting the game and stop the timer upon seeing an end screen.
 Double-check with other speedrunners, their speedruns, or the game’s rules on Speedrun.com to confirm, if the game currently has speedrunners.